-- Goods attracting any duty on exports.
+- Goods attract any duty on exports.

 - Goods where the consignment value is more than Rs.
-25,000 and transaction in foreign exchange are involved (the limit of Rs.
+25,000 and transactions in foreign exchange are involved (the limit of Rs.
 25,000 does not apply when G.R. waiver or specific permission has been obtained from the RBI).

 Import and Export of Gems and Jewellery

 Import of gems and jewelry, including samples provided by EOUs or SEZ units, is allowed through courier.
 Similarly, the export of cut and polished diamonds, gemstones, and jewelry under any scheme of FTP from EOUs, SEZs, or DTA is permitted through courier, subjected to the cost of each export consignment under such export is not more than Rs.
 20 Lakhs.

 CBIC Update – Exports of Gems and Jewellery through Courier Mode

 The Central Board of Indirect Taxes and Customs (CBIC) clarified the export of Gems and Jewellery through Courier mode.
 With this notification, CBIC announced that extant regulations do not restrict exports of gems and jewelry through the courier mode and only apply to imports.
 Gems and jewelry exports could be done through courier services following all other regulations in place for such exports.

 Click here to learn more about the Exports of Gems and Jewellery through Courier Mode.